 Additional stakeholders will continue to be identified as the study work progresses.
 It is hoped that the Commission will also share information about stakeholders in New Zealand which have already shown an interest in the EU-New Zealand negotiations.
-Stakeholders related to particular sector analyses and case studies will be identified upon approval of the sector and case study selection.
+Stakeholders related to sector analyses and case studies will be identified upon approval of the sector and case study selection.
 Likewise, stakeholders registering through the website will continuously be added to the database and be kept informed of the study's activities and progress.

-Annex III presents the list of stakeholders identified until this moment.
-So far, 53 stakeholders (organisational entities) in New Zealand and 48 in the EU have been included, excluding individual companies.10 As can be seen, in New Zealand a particular effort has been made to identify civil society actors representing the different sustainability pillars.
+Annex III presents the list of organisations identified so far - about 110 in New Zealand and 280 in the EU (excluding individual companies).
+As can be seen, in New Zealand an effort has been made to identify civil society actors representing the different sustainability pillars.